 Rojo ran the neighborhood and we all went to him for whatever we needed.
-Cigarettes or whatever.
-He was three years older and seventeen when he dropped from high school.
+Cigarettes or anything else.
+He was three years older than us, sixteen when he dropped out of school.

-He told me his stories about sex so that I would know when I was ready to have sex on my own.
-His girlfriend Gogo he would tell me stories about.
-He went down on her once and, after fifteen minutes, mad that he hadn’t yet given her an orgasm/that she hadn’t gotten off/finished yet, he bit her until she screamed.
+He told me his stories about sex so that I would know how when I was finally ready to have sex on my own.
+He would tell me about his girlfriend Gogo.
+He went down on her once, he said, and after fifteen minutes, mad that she hadn’t had an orgasm yet, he bit her until she screamed.

 She left him after that and disappeared somewhere down south where her uncle lives by the water.

-This was around the same time that health-conscious, vegetarian rapper Black Choy was attacked by pro-beef activists outside of his studio.
+This was around the same time that a vegan rapper named Black Choy was attacked by pro-beef activists outside of his studio.
 They cut him with a knife and put him in the hospital.

 Is there a connection?
 Rojo loved hamburgers and Black Choy was playing a show at the Alamo that night.
-The the Jackson Street venue where everybody played music at some point or another.
-I tried to sing there once with a death metal band called Adagio.
+The Jackson Street venue where everybody played music at some point or another.
+I tried to sing there once with a death metal band called Kill St. Paul.
 They didn’t book us for another show after that, but they give everybody in the neighborhood at least one chance to make it big.

 Gogo loved smoking cigarettes and before she left Rojo and the city she showed me how to light them correctly.
 She showed me the right way to light them for a lady.
 She showed me a lot of things when Rojo wasn’t around, and she was the first girl I ever saw naked.
-She took off her clothes for me once in the back of the abandoned house on Durly near Dolo and was wearing nothing but black panties she said she stole from her aunt.
-My mouth was dry like the desert.
-I was so hot I was sweating and it was the middle of winter.
+She took off her clothes for me once in the back of the abandoned house on Durly near Dolo and was wearing nothing but black underwear she said she stole from her aunt.
+I remember my mouth was dry like the desert.
+I was so hot I was sweating in her apartment even though it was the middle of winter.

 But then she left and I never saw her again.

 I never thought I would care about money.
 I never thought I would care about a lot of the things that I care about today.
-I moved to a nicer part of the city with my moms and pop, where there is grass on the lawns instead of rocks and not everybody has a dog that barks all night long.
-I moved far away from 166th and Jackson, from Rojo and his stories.
-A neighborhood with clean lawns and houses.
+I moved to a nicer part of the city with mom and pop, where there is grass on the lawns instead of rocks and not everybody has a dog that barks all night long.
+I moved far away from 66th and Jackson, away from Rojo and his stories.
+A neighborhood where nothing stays dirty for long.
+Clean lawns and houses.
 Where coffee is like money and parents only let their children play with toys long enough to take a picture online and then send them back to their rooms while they work.
 Kids with clean and bright futures.
-Not like the neighborhood I came from in Crenton where all the kids have dirty noses they wipe on their sleeves.
-There is a lot of truth to be found on the dirty sleeves of children from the old hood.
+Not like the neighborhood I came from where all the kids have dirty noses they wipe on their sleeves.
+But there is a lot of truth to be found on the dirty sleeves of children from the old neighborhood.